xlladdins/xll/docs/Excel4MacrosE-G.md

 will normally use FILES with SET.NAME to assign the returned array to a name.
 See the last example below.

-**Tips**   You can use COLUMNS to count the number of entries in the returned array.
+**Tips**&nbsp;&nbsp;&nbsp;You can use COLUMNS to count the number of entries in the returned array.
 You can use TRANSPOSE to change a horizontal array to a vertical one.

 **Examples**